darklang/dark/README.md

 #### Dnsmasq

-A local DNS server is needed (on OSX) to access the application via a `.localhost` TLD.
+A local DNS server is needed to access the application via a `.localhost` TLD.
 The following is a quick start, adapted from [this guide]( https://passingcuriosity.com/2013/dnsmasq-dev-osx/).

 Install dnsmasq:

 ```
-brew install dnsmasq
+brew install dnsmasq / apt install dnsmasq
 ```

 Follow brew's post-install instructions: